 When you deploy an API proxy that includes a caching policy, short-lived, L1 cache is automatically created.
-This short-lived data is then persisted in a database where it is available to all API proxies deployed in an environment.
+This short-lived data is then persisted in a database where it is available to all message processors deployed in an environment.

 In-memory and persistent cache levels

 Both the shared and environment caches are built on a two-level system made up of an in-memory level and a persistent level as shown in the following figure.
 Policies interact with both levels as a combined framework.
 Apigee manages the relationship between the levels.

 - Level 1 is an in-memory cache (L1) for fast access.
 Each message processing (MP) node

-has its own in-memory cache (implemented from Ehcache) for the fastest response to requests.
+has its own in-memory cache (implemented from Caffeine cache) for the fastest response to requests.

 - L1 is a short-lived (1 second), in-memory cache.

-- As the memory limit is reached, Apigee removes cache entries from memory (though they are still kept in the L2 persistent cache) to ensure that memory remains available for other processes.
+- As the memory limit is reached, Apigee removes cache entries from memory (although they are still kept in the L2 persistent cache) to ensure that memory remains available for other processes.

 - Level 2 is a persistent cache (L2) beneath the in-memory cache.
 All message processing

 nodes share a cache data store (Cassandra) for persisting cache entries.

-- Cache entries persist here even after they're removed from L1 cache, such as when in-memory limits are reached.
+- Cache entries persist here even after they are removed from L1 cache, such as when in-memory limits are reached.

 - Because the persistent cache is shared across message processors (even in different regions), cache entries are available regardless of which node receives a request for the cached data.